About

 Student Affiliation

-All Cornell students are welcome to participate in EAP activities, but certain students become part of the EAP due to their course of study.
+All Cornell students are welcome to participate in EAP activities; certain students become part of the EAP because of their course of study.
 At the undergraduate and master's degree levels, majors in Asian Studies with a concentration in East Asia are systematically added to EAP's email lists.

 The EAP Graduate Student Steering Committee provides networking opportunities for graduate students and represents graduate student interests and concerns within the program.